brianpursley/sorting-network/README.md

 You can use the `--show-progress` option to see the percent complete while it is checking.

+For better performance while checking large sorting networks, the use of [pypy](https://github.com/pypy/pypy?tab=readme-ov-file) is recommended.

 ### Example: Check a comparison network from a file
 ```shell
 ./sortingnetwork.py --input example.cn check